bockjoo/PodmanXRootD/README.md

 2) you would copy all the data from /cmsuf/data/store to /cmsuf/podman/data/store
 3) then update storage.json (PhEDEx/storage.xml and JobConfig/site-local-config.xml) with new /cmsuf/podman/data/store
 4) re-enable writes to your RSE/Lustre storageT2_US_Florida)

+More concretely, turn cmsio2.rc.ufl.edu into a read-only XRootD and cmspodman2.rc.ufl.edu into both read adn write instance of XRootD service
 </pre>
 ## [6] Troubleshooting
 ### [6-1] Users in the user namespace (high UID/GID users) should exist to read/write files to /cmsuf/podman/data/store/? area